prabalghura/java-learning-tasks/README.md

 Added 2 implementations on file splitting for multi-threading Task 1.

+# For Task 2 - Multi-threading
+go to com.jlt.wikier.WikiDriver and give:

+basePath which has all the input Files change variable files & readerTypes (in main method) for various file/file_formats combination to be read.

+inside basePath create a directory structure like this:
+-	/BruteForce/LineSeparated/log
+				/CommaSeparated/log
+				/LineTabSeparated/log

+And run WikiDriver as java application

+By BruteForce
+For LineSeparated Time Taken 225.118 seconds
+For CommaSeparated Time Taken 37.436 seconds
+For LineTabSeparated Time Taken 52.798 seconds

+you will get as output files in the basePath/type folder, log files are inside respective log folders

 # For Task 1 - Multi-threading
 go to com.jlt.multiThreading.SplitDriver and give: